 Let’s talk about why having access to Art Ed PRO is so important and how to make your administrator jump at the chance to purchase it for you and your colleagues.

-To dive into this important topic, I consulted with the people on our team who know the most about helping administrators come on board, the AOE Learning Advisors!
+To dive into this important topic, I consulted with the people on our team who know the most about helping administrators come on board, the AOEU Learning Advisors!
 They have the insider knowledge to help you make the most of your ask, and I’m incredibly excited to share what I learned from them.

 If you haven’t heard yet, Art Ed PRO is on-demand, personalized professional development just for art teachers.
 The Art Ed PRO library is comprised of dozens of Learning Packs, each containing engaging videos and premium downloadable resources.
 You can browse hundreds of videos and downloads in the current library.
 Plus, we add three brand-new Learning Packs each month.
 Art teachers everywhere are sure to find content relevant to their needs.